Sincipherr/User_management/README.md

 - Get user details based on ID
 - Delete user
 - Update user info based on ID
+- It will valiadte the Mail , Date of birth , Time , date.

 ## Lessons Learned